-But today, things are different.
-I find that there are more opportunities out there, but fewer and fewer people capture pictures that tell stories.
-Enamoured by photo editing softwares, people are forgetting the essence of photography.
+But these days, enamoured by photo editing softwares, people are forgetting the essence of photography.
 Instead, they choose to beautify their images through post production.
 This seriously makes me cringe.

-So if you’re going as a Photo Trekker with Indiahikes, I wouldn’t want you to send in images that look like any other image on the website.
-We want to show well-thought-out compositions and storytelling pictures on our website.
+So if you’re going on a trek with the sole purpose of photography then I wouldn’t want you to click images that look like any other image on the website.

 I am going to share a few tips with you that will make you change the way you take images.
 I’ll bring them out of my personal experience.

 1. My first thought is always of light.

 I almost never set out to photograph a landscape, nor do I think of my camera as a means of recording a mountain or an animal unless I absolutely need a ‘record shot’.
 Light, on the other hand, is always on my mind.
 Light can do wonderful things in the mountains.
 Capture it, especially during dawn and dusk.

 This image shows how light has established the drama to the landscape and lit up the valley.

 The most effective photos – the ones your viewers will be moved by – are the ones that communicate the value of an experience.
 Photos that aim to turn something into an experience simply by virtue of being photographed – they’re not so important.